 "Additionally, the high cost of quality healthcare creates a significant barrier for low-income families and people who don't have insurance," Cantero says.
 To make matters worse, low-income families may not have the technology they need to book appointments, either.

 Language barriers impose a further hurdle, particularly for immigrants who cannot read educational materials in English or might experience cultural or religious differences in the context of healthcare.

 Patricia Cummings, the nurse who inoculated Vice President Kamala Harris, points to some minorities' distrust of the U.S. healthcare system.

 "Firstly, the distrust has stemmed from misinformation related to the pandemic, especially during its initial phases," Cummings explains.
 "Additionally, many have shared that they are fearful of being used as guinea pigs."

-Cummings refers to historical events such as the Tuskegee Experiment in which researchers studied syphilis in Black men who were tricked into thinking they were receiving treatment.
-In 1951, researchers used Henrietta Lacks’ cells without her permission to develop drugs.
-Because of these collective historical traumas, some people in minority groups have remained skeptical of medical advancements in general, especially with a vaccine developed in less than a year.
+Cummings is referring to historical events, such as the Tuskegee Experiment, in which researchers studied syphilis in Black men without informing them of their diagnosis and tricking them into thinking they were receiving treatment.
+Likewise, in 1951, researchers used Henrietta Lacks' cells without her permission to develop drugs.
+Because of these collective historical traumas, some people in minority groups have remained skeptical of medical advancements in general, and especially with a vaccine being developed in less than a year.

 Like many other communities, racial and ethnic minorities also encounter misinformation.
-Many have heard the false claim that the vaccine changes recipients’ DNA among other conspiracy theories.
-On top of mistrust, misinformation only bolsters people’s vaccine hesitancy.
+Many have heard the false claim that the vaccine changes recipients' DNA, among other conspiracy theories.
+On top of lack of access and mistrust, misinformation only bolsters people's vaccine hesitancy.